 This project was made possible in part by a grant from the Carnegie Corporation of New York.

-The U.S. Election and Foreign Policy
+President-elect Trump and U.S. Foreign Policy

-The next president will face serious foreign policy challenges.
+A second Trump administration will face serious foreign policy challenges.
 CFR offers a full suite of resources to keep track of developments on critical issues and the U.S. role in the world.

-The 2024 Candidates on Foreign Policy
+The 2024 Election and Foreign Policy

 The Role of Tariffs